 Senior Staff Attorney

-Her recent writing includes "Life After Guantanamo," Harper's Magazine, April 2015; "The Torture that Flourishes from Gitmo to an American Supermax," The Nation, Janunary 2014; on the hunger strike at Gitmo, “We are dying a slow death here,” MSNBC, April 13, 2013; and "U.S. Targeted Killing Policy: A Response to Jeh Johnson," Yale Law & Policy Review, 2013.
-She has appeared on many outlets, including PBS News Hour, CBS Evening News, Democracy Now! and MSNBC.
+Her writing includes "My Client Has Spent More Than a Third of His Life Imprisoned in Guantánamo," The Nation, January 2018; "Why a Guantánamo Detainee Would Refuse a Chance to Leave," Rolling Stone, June 2016; "'I have become a body without a soul': 13 years detained in Guantánamo," The Guardian, August 2015; "Life After Guantánamo," Harper's Magazine, April 2015; "The Torture that Flourishes from Gitmo to an American Supermax," The Nation, Janunary 2014; “We are dying a slow death here,” MSNBC, April 2013; and "U.S. Targeted Killing Policy: A Response to Jeh Johnson," Yale Law & Policy Review, 2013.
+She has appeared on numerous media outlets, including PBS News Hour, CBS Evening News, Democracy Now! and MSNBC.